google/safevalues/README.md

 # safevalues

-WARNING: This library is still in development and we might make backward-incompatible changes at any moment.

 Safevalues is a library to help you prevent Cross-Site Scripting vulnerabilities in TypeScript (and JavaScript).
 It is meant to be used together with [tsec](https://github.com/googleinterns/tsec) to provide strong security